mediocreatmybest/gaslightingeveryone/README.md

 Usage example: python captions2remove.py --captiondir c:\captions --caption-remove "Monkey Magic is great! --caption-replace "Tripitaka is the best!"

 ".txt" files are the default file extension but this can be set to any file extension with the extension argument. e.g. python captions2remove.py --extension ".json"

+### plant2caption.py

+This script is less useful for general images but can be useful in identifying plants that you may have close ups.
+The script uses Plant NET API and you need a developer account with API key.
+They have a free account that allows up to 500 API calls a day.
+Commandline options available with "python plant2caption.py --help"

+### txts2txt.py

+This is a simple script that will concatenate all text files (.txt) into a single file.
+This can be useful when you want to have all available words used with captions in a single text file.
+Useful for wordclouds and creating a summary of words use (--dedup) Commandline options available with "python txts2txt --help"

+### txt2wordcloud.py

+This script may be useful to get an idea of creating word clouds with words / tokens / text files you have used in creating captions for images.
+Other examples are available in the examples folder with batch (.bat) and shell (.sh) scripts.